BlankManifold/StickyBlocks/README.md

 * Create some more levels
 * Improved relation between `MaxLevel` dictionary (in `GameManager`: total number of a specific type of level) and `LevelGrid` (now `LevelGrid` is instanced more programatically)
+* Added explanation/tutorial animation and texts in some easy-level (new classes child of `Level`)